ciaranmahoney/pocket-wp/readme.txt

 = 0.5.0 =
 * Adding ability to show only unread or archived links.
-* Adding ability to include thumbnail image in links list.
+* Adding thumbnail support for shortcode
-* Code tidy up.
+* Adding author support for shortcode

 = 0.4.3 =
 * Fixing an issue with link generator not having closing div.
 (Thanks to Myles Gray for catching this.)